Thesis

 Prerequisites

-My current research focuses mostly on algorithms for unstructured data, such as graphs and hypergraphs, computer science education, and distributed algorithms, in decreasing order of importance.
+My current research focuses mostly on computer science education and algorithms for unstructured data, such as graphs and hypergraphs.

 How to ask for a thesis

-The process of pairing a student with their supervisor can be challenging in Trento, as well as in other Italian universities.
-Students request a thesis topic, and professors either propose ideas or decline, citing reasons such as being overcommitted, having too many students, or not having any available projects at the moment
+The process of pairing a student with a supervisor can be challenging in Trento, as in other Italian universities.
+Students typically request a thesis topic, and professors either propose ideas or decline, often citing reasons such as being overcommitted, supervising too many students, or not having any available projects at the moment.

-Sometimes, I find myself in a position where I must decline a student’s request for supervision.
+At times, I find myself in the position of having to decline a student’s request for supervision.
 During certain periods, I receive four to five requests per week, and it becomes difficult to provide the necessary level of guidance to all students.
-To assess if a student is the right fit for a thesis, I request that you send me an email specifying the following information:

-• How many exams you need to pass in order to complete your degree
+• The number of exams you still need to pass to complete your degree

-• The list of exams as output by Esse3, with the marks that you have obtained
+• The list of exams (as exported from Esse3), including the grades you have obtained

-• The grade point average (voto medio pesato)
+• Your grade point average (voto medio pesato)

-I prefer to supervise theses that are either completely external (stage + thesis completed in a company) or completely internal (UniTN internship + thesis completed at DISI).
-This corresponds to 15 ECTS credits at the Bachelor level (approximately 2.5 months full-time, longer if part-time) and to 30 ECTS credits at the master level (approximately 5 months full-time, longer if part-time).
+I prefer to supervise theses that are either fully external (internship and thesis completed in a company) or fully internal (UniTN internship and thesis completed at DISI).
+This typically corresponds to 15 ECTS credits at the Bachelor’s level (approximately 2.5 months full-time, or longer if part-time) and to 30 ECTS credits at the Master’s level (approximately 5 months full-time, or longer if part-time).

-As for student selection, there are two options.
+As for student selection, there are a few possible profiles I tend to look for:

-• or (you are interested in topics that struck my imagination).
-You want examples?
-Algorithms for origami geometry, 3D-printing of mathematical objects to teach blind people, generative (computational) art, the algorithmic beauty of plants, algorithms for chess engines — the crazier, the better.
+• You’re drawn to unconventional topics that have sparked my imagination.
+Want examples?
+Algorithms for origami geometry, 3D-printing mathematical objects to teach blind students, generative (computational) art, the algorithmic beauty of plants, or algorithms for chess engines — the crazier, the better.

-So, don’t be shy and write me an email — you know that I will reply!
+So, don’t be shy — write me an email!

 Current status

-After reaching my maximum number of students in 2021 (24), I managed to reduce them slightly in 2022 (23).
-I’ve managed to reduce this number more in 2023 (18, but 4 of them were not able to finish by end of the year).
-I currently have 17 students for 2024 (including the 4 missing from 2023).
-The reason for reducing the number is that I have other commitments, and having too many students means I cannot dedicate enough time to each of them.
-Therefore, if I decline your request, it is because I want to maintain a decent level of support and quality.
+After reaching my maximum number of thesis students in 2021 (24), I managed to reduce the number slightly in 2022 (23), and since then I’ve kept it below 20.
+The reason for this reduction is simple: I have other professional commitments, and supervising too many students means I can’t dedicate the necessary time and attention to each one.
+If I decline your request, it’s not a reflection on you personally — it’s because I want to ensure a reasonable level of support and quality for those I do supervise.

-Around September of each year, I collect requests from third-year Informatica students who want to graduate by the summer/fall of the following year.
-For example, in September 2023, I have collected requests for spring/summer of 2024.
-At the same time, I reach out to companies such as SpazioDati, U‑Hopper, Think-In, and research centers such as Eurecat (Barcelona) and FBK (Trento) and ask them to propose some ideas.
-Some of the theses are outsourced to them, but only if I genuinely trust the people involved.
+Each year, around September, I begin collecting requests from third-year students who plan to graduate in the summer or fall of the following year.
+For instance, in September 2024, I’ll gather requests for theses to be completed by spring/summer 2025.
+At the same time, I also contact companies such as SpazioDati, U‑Hopper, Think-In, and research centers like JRC (Varese) and FBK (Trento), asking them to propose thesis topics.
+Some of these theses are outsourced to them — but only if I have strong confidence in the people involved.

 2019 19